Brahanyaa98/Brahanyaa98/README.md

 -- Follow me if you like to code, passionate about tech and like Indian Chai

+1. I'm currently working as a Software Engineer at Goldman Sachs,UT.
+2. I graduated recently with Master's in CS from Arizona State University.

 <!--
 **Brahanyaa98/Brahanyaa98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.